Mean curvature flow in asymptotically flat product spacetimes: No lift-off

 \section{No lift-off}

 In the following (Lemma \ref{lem no lift-off for constructed} and Remark \ref{rem no lift-off}) we will show that our constructed solution has no lift-off behaviour at infinity.
 Because our construction involves approximation by compact problems, the proof is an easy maximum principle argument in this case.
-On the other hand, excluding lift-off behavior directly for any given solution needs an additional argument to compensate for the non-compactness and is therefore treated afterwards (Theorem \ref{thm no lift-off}).

-In the following lemma, we will assume that $u_0\in C^{0,1}(\R^n)$ is uniformly spacelike and has the property that $|u_0(x)|\to 0$ as $|x|\to \infty$.
-We will furthermore denote by $u_{0,R}$ a function constructed as in Section \ref{Interpolation} that vanishes outside of $B_R(0)$ and is equal to $u_0$ on a smaller ball.
+On the other hand, excluding lift-off behavior directly for any given solution needs an additional argument to compensate for the non-compactness and is therefore treated afterwards (Theorem \ref{thm no lift-off}). \begin{lemma} Let $\sigma$ be an asymptotically flat metric on $\R^n$ $(n\ge 3)$ and $u_0\in C^{0,1}(\R^n)$ a function which is uniformly spacelike and satisfies $|u_0(x)|\to 0$ as $|x|\to \infty$.
+Let $R>0$ and $u_{0,R}$ be a function constructed from $u_0$ according to Proposition \ref{interpolation_thm} that vanishes outside of $B_R(0)$ and is equal to $u_0$ on a smaller ball.
+Finally, let $T\in (0,\infty]$ and assume that $u_R\in C^{2;1}\big(B_R(0)\times(0,T)\big)\cap C^0\big(\overline{B_R(0)}\times [0,T]\big)$ is a solution of the initial boundary value problem